man-kay/fina-nlp-project/blogposts/blogpost1.md

 ## Idea 2: ESG Ratings Prediction

+#### ESG Rating and its Significance

-The prediction of Environmental, Social, and Governance (ESG) ratings utilising LLM is a growing area of interest.
-The objective of this research area is to offer insights into a company's sustainability and ethical practices, taking into consideration various ESG categories such as environmental impact, social responsibility, and corporate governance.
+The Environmental, Social, and Governance (ESG) score is often used to evaluate a company's strength of commitment to  sustainability and responsible business practices.
+It helps socially responsible investors on making investment decisions by providing insights into the company's sustainability performance.

+While ESG rating agencies like MSCI, Sustainalytics and Bloomberg have different methodology, the following are generally considered:
+- Environmental impact (greenhouse gass emissions, energy efficiency, etc.),
+- Social responsibility (diversity and inclusion, product safety, etc.),
+- Coperate governance practices (board composition and diversity, shareholder rights, etc.).

+#### ESG Rating Prediction with NLP

 A growing body of scholarly literature explores the application of natural language processing (NLP) techniques to extract structured data from ESG reports and subsequently analyze them using machine learning models.
 One such example is the ESGReveal methodology, which employs an LLM-based approach to harness NLP for the extraction of ESG data from corporate sustainability reports, ultimately generating ESG scores for companies.